ing9990/realworld/README.md

 We've gone to great lengths to adhere to the **[YOUR_FRAMEWORK]** community styleguides & best practices.

 For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.

-# How it works

-> Describe the general architecture of your app here

-# Getting started

-> npm install, npm start, etc.